-- Hardware components come pre-labeled for identification and promote a consistent labeling scheme. - Users must provide their own label maker and media for the frame or cabinet and hardware. - Labeling is best supported with use of adhesive backed label makers with media up to 1.27 cm ( 0.5-inch) in height. - Module positions within each chassis tray are identified by alphabetical characters A through F from left to right. - Modules or MTP® panels come assembled with adapters and silkscreened with Fiber and/or Port ID. - Housing/chassis comes equipped with a label card that is easily removable from the inside of the front door and requires no additional fastening to remain in place.
-This label may be written on, but use of a label maker is better. - Label card supports adhesive-backed label media and printed labels may be easily adhered or removed for moves, adds, and changes.
+- Hardware components come pre-labeled for identification and promote a consistent labeling scheme. - Users must provide their own label maker and media for the frame or cabinet and hardware. - Labeling is best supported with use of adhesive backed label makers with media up to 0.5-inch in height. - Front door of the housing/chassis has a locating crop mark suggesting a consistent location for the printed identification (ID) label that identifies the location of the chassis within the frame or cabinet.

+- Module positions within each chassis tray are identified by alphabetical characters A through D from left to right. - Modules or MTP® panels come assembled with adapters and silkscreened with Fiber and/or Port ID - Housing/chassis comes equipped with a label card that is easily removable from the inside of the front door and requires no additional fastening to remain in place.
+This label may be written on, but use of a label maker is better. - Label card supports adhesive-backed label media and printed labels may be easily adhered or removed for moves/adds/changes.

-Hardware labeling involves a five-step process that identifies the local and remote site.
-Use the suggested code in Figure 27 and the following steps to map your location.
-User should print and record the remote location on the provided label card.
+Hardware labeling involves a 5-step process that identifies the local and remote site.
+Use the suggested code in Figure 25 and the following steps to map your location.
+User should print and record the Remote location on the provided label card.

-Figure 27 - Recommended Labeling Guidelines
+Figure 25 - Recommended Labeling Guidelines

-Step 1: Frame/Cabinet Location (Figure 28)
+Step 1: Frame/Cabinet Location (Figure 26)

-Identify location of frame or cabinet within the floor space grid coordinate system.
-Preprint labels and adhere to front and back of frame or cabinet at the top and bottom.
+Identify location of Frame or Cabinet within the floor space grid coordinate system.
+Preprint labels and adhere to Front and Back of Frame or Cabinet at the top and bottom.

-Figure 28 - Frame/Cabinet Label Location
+Figure 26 - Frame/Cabinet Label Location

-Step 2: Housing/Chassis Location (Figure 29)
+Step 2: Housing/Chassis Location (Figure 27)

-Identify location within the frame or cabinet (in rack units from the bottom) by locating the top/left corner of the housing/chassis.
+Identify location within the Frame or Cabinet (in rack units from the bottom) by locating the Top/Left corner of the housing/chassis.
 Print two labels and adhere one to the front chassis door using the crop mark for alignment.
 Adhere the second label to the label card on the inside of the door.